Delta-Academy/pong/README.md

 ### Need to Know

-🚨🚨🚨 The `states_per_step` input to `PongEnv` on initialization controls the speed of the game (how far the balls and paddles move in one timestep).
+🚨🚨🚨 The `steps_per_state` input to `PongEnv` on initialization controls the speed of the game (how far the balls and paddles move in one timestep).
 It's highly recommended to increase this greater than `1` during training to reduce the number of timesteps between rewards.
 Be aware that the tournament will be played with this variable set to `1` 🚨🚨🚨.

 ### Rewards :moneybag: